 As reported by NPR, two former State Farm adjusters came forward to aid a plaintiff’s case against the insurance company.
 They had compelling documents that suggested that State Farm had willfully and knowingly denied valid claims—the bedrock of a bad faith lawsuit.
 State Farm was found guilty of defrauding the U.S. government by changing damage reports to say that a homeowner’s damages were caused by flooding rather than the wind.

 After Katrina, State Farm changed damage reports to avoid paying homeowners the money they needed to rebuild.
-If you remember a blog we published earlier this week, State Farm is among the top three insurers who currently insure homes and commercial properties in Hurricane Harvey’s damage radius.
+State Farm is among the top three insurers who currently insure homes and commercial properties in Hurricane Harvey’s damage radius.

 Policyholders Left on the Hook after Superstorm Sandy